-There is however one notable exception, that of a payment of last resort.
-In that the buyer has no way of paying you other than to shift the debt over to a Card Issuer.
-Beware though as getting paid is not certain, with new rules that exist in merchant agreements.
+There is, however, one notable exception, as a payment of last resort.
+In this case, the buyer has no way of paying you other than to shift the debt over to a Card issuer.
+Beware though, as getting paid is not certain with new rules that exist in merchant agreements.
 Issuers reserve the right to claw back from the merchant if the Cardmember defaults with them.
-You might be thinking you are smart collecting your bad debt with a credit card only to have it come back and bite you in a few months.
+You might be thinking you are smart collecting your bad debt with a credit card, only to have it come back and bite you in a few months.
 So just a word of advice.

-If we really want to look at the reason why this issue has manifested itself, we need to look back at the way for years Merchants have been sold credit card processing.
-Agents and companies selling Network Cards have mainly sold in price, first to B2C merchants and then to B2B merchants.
-This is strangely odd considering the main components of Bankcard Interchange are published and fixed, with the base line the same for all merchants.
+If we want to look at the reason why this issue has manifested itself, we need to look back at the way for years Merchants have been sold credit card processing.
+Agents and companies selling Network Cards have mainly sold in price first to B2C merchants and then to B2B merchants.
+This is strangely odd, considering the main components of Bankcard Interchange are published and fixed, with the baseline the same for all merchants.
 There was a perception for years of lower Interchange for Visa & MasterCard that assisted the sales process.
 It still exists today.
-Ask a merchant what they pay to accept Credit cards and the answer is “about 1.5%”.
+Ask a merchant what they pay to accept Credit cards, and the answer is “about 1.5%”.
 The reality is few transactions get processed at this rate or close to it.
-There has always been demand to compliment the pricing perception, and it hastened to create Visa and “Everywhere you want to be.”
+There has always been demand to complement the pricing perception, and it hastened to create Visa and “Everywhere you want to be.”
 For a time, the strategy worked well.
 It is hard to find a B2C Industry not awash in credit card acceptance.
-Later still that same strategy carried over into B2B where suppliers signed on to add Bankcards as payment options but have generally failed to produce the penetration, we see with their B2C Counterparts.
-Think about this, there are restaurants around the country that have to have enough cash on hand at the end of the night to tip out wait staff because the cash registers are full of credit card receipts.
+Later still, that same strategy carried over into B2B, where suppliers signed on to add Bankcards as payment options but have generally failed to produce the penetration we see with their B2C Counterparts.
+Think about this; there are restaurants around the country that have to have enough cash on hand at the end of the night to tip out waitstaff because the cash registers are full of credit card receipts.
 90-95% of sales are on Cards.
-This should not be surprising to us, we are a credit driven society and virtually every consumer in the USA has some sort of plastic in their wallets, be it charge, credit, pre-paid, debit.
+This should not be surprising to us; we are a credit-driven society, and virtually every consumer in the USA has some sort of plastic in their wallets, be it charge, credit, pre-paid, or debit.
 Even the underbanked have products that allow usage in this space.
 Conversely, we see businesses of all types also being issued Charge, credit, pre-paid, and debit cards as well, yet their usage of plastic for a large percentage of their purchases is not there.
 Why?
 Because when they try to use their cards at a supplier they are often suppressed, surcharged, or switched.
 So why do Merchant suppliers do this?
 Primarily cost.
 The suppliers have figured out that they just financed the Term, and now the Cardholder wants to give them a card for additional expenses.
 The Second reason is the suppliers were never sold a credit strategy.
 “Hey there Mr. Merchant, you should accept Credit, and here is how you should do it.”
 That never happened because the agents were still selling price.